 The B exam is an oral defense of your dissertation.
 This exam can be taken after completing all degree requirements, but not earlier than one month before completing the minimum registration unit requirements.
 At least two registration units must be earned between the passing of the A exam and the scheduling of the B exam.

 You are required to select your Special Committee chair within three weeks of registering with the Grad School.
 Because you will be doing lab rotations for your first year you will select your field's Director of Graduate Studies as your temporary committee chair.
 You are required to have a full committee by the end of your third semester.
 This will consist, at the minimum, a dissertation research chair (major subject) and two minor members (each representing one of your minor subjects).
-Any faculty member of any graduate field may serve as minor members.
+Any faculty member of any graduate field may serve as minor member.
 Your Special Committee chair must be from the Graduate Field of Computational Biology.
 This online process takes place in the Advisor section of your Student Center and will require approval of all your committee members, the Director of Graduate Studies (DGS) and the Graduate Field Assistant (GFA).

 Note that you cannot major and minor in the same subject.
 Please visit the listing of subjects/concentrations.